abhishekthakur666/QuickReserve/README.md

     - RBAC for different type of users
     - Register Car / Modify Car details / Unregister car
     - Reserved available cars
+    - DB Worker pool for concurrent DB Access
+    - Unique and non-unique index support for faster db access

   * How to install run
     - Ensure Python3.9+ is installed
-    - Ensure pyreadline and prettytable and termcolor libraries are installed
+    - Ensure pyreadline, prettytable and termcolor libraries are installed
     - Clone the code
     - python reservecli.py